untoldengine/UntoldEngine/docs/API/UsingAsyncLoading.md

 ## `streamingPolicy`

-`setEntityMeshAsync` still exposes `streamingPolicy`, but the public guidance is:

-- Use `.auto` for normal asset loading
-- Use `.immediate` when you explicitly want direct full upload
-- Use `setEntityStreamScene(...)` for streamable worlds instead of forcing `.outOfCore`
+`setEntityMeshAsync` accepts a `streamingPolicy` parameter to control how geometry is uploaded to the GPU.
+For standalone assets, two values are relevant:

+- `.auto` — default; the engine chooses full upload or incremental based on asset size
+- `.immediate` — always uploads in a single pass; use for props that must appear fully formed on first frame (player characters, weapons, HUD objects)

 ```swift
 setEntityMeshAsync(